amanibenhassine/nextrecruitment/PFE-Project/README.md

 # PFE-project
-Ressource management platform built using spring boot, angular8 and postgreSQL
+Ressource management platform built using  angular8 and mongodb